 Under the ground there lies enormous unused potential for sustainable energy and heat production – anywhere between a depth of 300 meters (local heat pump solutions) and 7 kilometres (geothermal heating plant).
-In fact, geothermal energy is one of the most cost-efficient ways to increase renewable energy in heating.
+In fact, geothermal energy is one of the most significant ways to increase renewable energy in heating in this scale.

-St1 plans and delivers smaller heating plants based on local energy source, e.g., to apartment buildings, hotels and public buildings, such as schools and nursing homes.
-We offer you an easy way to replace the old fossil fuel based system with CO₂ free renewable energy and more favorable heating costs.
+St1 plans and delivers property-specific heating plants based on local energy source, e.g., to apartment buildings, hotels and public buildings, such as schools and nursing homes.
+We offer you an easy way to replace the old fossil fuel based system with renewable energy and more favorable heating costs.

 We are also demonstrating large-scale heat production that utilizes the renewable energy from bedrock.
 In a pilot project in Finland, we are researching and testing drilling technology that could open a new renewable, emission-free source of energy for district heat production.
-Geothermal heat production is already a reality in several parts of the world, however, this is the first pilot project in hard bedrock, like Finnish granite, and to the targeted depth of 7 kilometres.
+Geothermal heat production is already a reality in several parts of the world, however, this is the first pilot project in hard bedrock, like Finnish granite.

 St1 Local Energy (St1 Lähienergia Oy) offers heating plants that utilize local energy, usually from the ground – using ground source energy wells.
 The plant heats your property without CO₂-emissions and is cheaper than systems based on fossil fuel, traditional district heat or direct electric heating.